-BSc (HONOURS) INTERNATIONAL MANAGEMENT UNDERGRADUATE DEGREE REGULATIONS
+BSc (HONOURS) INTERNATIONAL MANAGEMENT WITH AMERICAN BUSINESS STUDIES UNDERGRADUATE DEGREE REGULATIONS

-The University Undergraduate Degree Regulations apply to all full-time undergraduate students enrolled on BSc (Hons) International Management.
+The University Undergraduate Degree Regulations apply to all full-time undergraduate students enrolled on BSc (Hons) International Management with American Business Studies.

 Variations to the University Undergraduate Degree Regulations have been approved, in accordance with University policy, in order to incorporate requirements specific to individual degree programmes.
 It is your responsibility to familiarise yourself with the full Degree Regulations and the information given below which relates to your own programme.